Trucker’s 110-year sentence draws outcry, clemency calls

 Prosecutors asked for a reconsideration of the sentence after the outcry, but also say the driver declined plea deal negotiations and the convictions recognize harm caused to crash victims.
 On Tuesday, District Attorney Alexis King filed a motion asking the judge to consider the issue quickly.

-Aguilera-Mederos’ defense attorney, James Colgan, said Wednesday the district attorney, who inherited the case from her predecessor, could have dropped some of the charges against him if she wanted a different sentence to be reached, given the state’s laws.
-He said he is open to having either the governor or the judge decide a new, fair sentence.
+Aguilera-Mederos’ trial attorney, James Colgan, said Wednesday the district attorney, who inherited the case from her predecessor, could have dropped some of the charges against him if she wanted a different sentence to be reached, given the state’s laws.
+He said prosecutors can file extra charges against a defendant in hopes of convincing them to accept a plea bargain.

+Colgan said he is open to having either the governor or the judge decide a new, fair sentence.
 He declined to say what that might be.

-“When there’s tragedy on both sides, there’s got to be a happy medium, because ruining someone’s life isn’t going to make life better for the victims,” he said.
+“When there’s tragedy on both sides, there’s got to be a happy medium, because ruining someone’s life isn’t going to make life better for the victims,” said Colgan.

 Aguilera-Mederos testified that he was hauling lumber when the brakes on his semitrailer failed as he was descending a steep grade of Interstate 70 in the Rocky Mountain foothills in spring 2019.
 His truck plowed into vehicles that had slowed because of another wreck outside Denver, setting off a chain-reaction wreck and a fireball that consumed vehicles and melted parts of the highway.